2D View Factor Backside Irradiance Model for Bifacial Modules

 Bifacial Loss Terms

-The backside irradiance calculated above is reduced by the bifaciality factor of the module and the structure shading loss.
-It is then added to the effective front side irradiance and calculations proceed through the simulation as normal.
-The backside mismatch is subtracted following regular mismatch loss, weighted by the backside effective irradiance/frontside effective irradiance.
+The backside irradiance calculated above is given as Backside Irradiance.
+It is then reduced by the structure shading loss and the backside mismatch loss.
+After that it is then added to the effective front side irradiance and calculations proceed through the simulation as normal.

 Bifaciality Factor is the relative efficiency of the backside to the frontside as specified in the module file.